 U.S. VIEW: In order to protect the investment and expansion of the ADCS systems, the United States supports conducting and completing sharing and compatibility studies.
 These studies would determine the feasibility of upgrading the MetSat (space-to-Earth) allocation to primary status, and the addition of a primary EESS (space-to-Earth) allocation in the frequency band 460-470 MHz, while protecting the current primary allocations for fixed and land mobile services and maintaining the conditions contained in No. 5.289.

 Should studies support the upgrade of the MetSat service and/or addition of a primary allocation to the EESS, the appropriate pfd limit should be determined for MetSat (space-to-Earth) and EESS (space-to-Earth) systems to protect the existing primary services in the frequency band 460-470 MHz.
 Should studies conclude that a less restrictive pfd limit than that contained in Resolution 766 (WRC-15) considering further a) can protect incumbent services, then the pfd limit (−152 dBW/m2 /4 kHz) shall apply.
+In the event that field tests and other relevant input determines that a more restrictive pfd limit is necessary to protect terrestrial operations, such more restrictive limit should be adopted.

 _____________